fo-dicom/fo-dicom/README.md

 Starting with *fo-dicom* version 2.0, there will also be separate *NuGet* packages available for [Dicom.Core](https://www.nuget.org/packages/fo-dicom.Core/), [Dicom.Legacy](https://www.nuget.org/packages/fo-dicom.Legacy/) and
 [Dicom.Platform](https://www.nuget.org/packages/fo-dicom.Platform/). *Dicom.Core* is the PCL library with core functionality, *Dicom.Legacy* is a PCL library with obsolete asynchronous API methods, and *Dicom.Platform* contains the support libraries required to run *fo-dicom* on specific target platforms.
-As of now, .NET 4.5 and higher, *Universal Windows Platform, *Xamarin iOS* and *Xamarin Android* are the available platforms in the *Dicom.Platform* *NuGet* package.
+As of now, .NET 4.5 and higher, *Universal Windows Platform*, *Xamarin iOS* and *Xamarin Android* are the available platforms in the *Dicom.Platform* *NuGet* package.

 *fo-dicom* can use a wide variety of logging frameworks.
 These connectors come in separate *NuGet* packages for [NLog](https://www.nuget.org/packages/fo-dicom.NLog/), [Serilog](https://www.nuget.org/packages/fo-dicom.Serilog/), [log4net](https://www.nuget.org/packages/fo-dicom.log4net/) and [MetroLog](https://www.nuget.org/packages/fo-dicom.MetroLog/).
 The *MetroLog* connector is a Portable Class Library, whereas the other logging connectors are .NET dedicated libraries.